Pelvic Floor Weakness

 To counteract symptoms such as incontinence, we have a wide range of treatment options at our disposal.

+Men, women and children can be affected by a weakening of the pelvic floor.
+Among adults, it often affects women.
 Statistically, around one in ten women suffer from pelvic floor weakness in the course of their lives, which is associated with a lowering of the pelvic organs - bowel, bladder and vagina.

-Children can also suffer from a weak pelvic floor, especially in connection with neurological diseases.
+In addition, men are also generally affected, especially after prostate or rectal surgery.
+Children can also suffer from a weak pelvic floor, especially in connection with neurological disorders.

 The cause of pelvic floor weakness in women lies in the heavy strain placed on the connective tissue ligaments over the course of a woman's life, especially during pregnancy and childbirth.
+During pregnancy, the uterus increases significantly in size and weight, putting a great deal of strain and stretching on its ligaments.
+There is a real risk of one or more ligaments tearing.

-However, in women with weak connective tissue, even without childbirth, everyday stress over the decades can lead to loosening and stretching of the supporting apparatus and thus to bladder prolapse.
+The muscles and ligaments holding the bladder, vagina and uterus can also be loosened or even torn during childbirth, leading to pelvic floor weakness.
+In women with weak connective tissue, however, even without childbirth, everyday strain over the decades can lead to loosening and stretching of the supporting apparatus and thus to bladder prolapse.

 After the menopause, a prolapse of the bladder, uterus or rectum can become noticeable, possibly due to hormonal factors and weight gain.

 In men, prostate surgery (often after complete removal for prostate cancer, less frequently after surgery for benign enlargement of the prostate) can lead to weakness of the pelvic floor, especially the urethral sphincter.
+The reason for this is an injury to nerve pathways leading to the pelvic floor.

+Depending on the severity of the symptoms, we have various options for treating pelvic floor weakness.
 The treatment spectrum ranges from targeted physiotherapy and drug therapy to surgical methods such as DaVinci surgery.

 With us, you can perform specific exercises aimed at strengthening the pelvic floor muscles.
 Our pelvic floor therapy focuses on sustainability: